veillette/physics-book/contents/ch7GravitationalPotentialEnergy.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-In [Exercise](#fs-id34), we calculated the final speed of a roller coaster that descended 20 m in height and had an initial speed of 5 m/s downhill.
+In [Example 2](#example2), we calculated the final speed of a roller coaster that descended 20 m in height and had an initial speed of 5 m/s downhill.
 Suppose the roller coaster had had an initial speed of 5 m/s *uphill* instead, and it coasted uphill, stopped, and then rolled back down to a final point 20 m below the start.
 We would find in that case that its final speed is the same as its initial speed.
 Explain in terms of conservation of energy.

 </div>
 </div>